 The biggest risk for the Safety Culture is a growing “we do that like this for years and nothing has happened”-attitude.
-Recent analyses of avoidable safety related incidents show that attention to safety tends to gradually slip over years when there is no recurring awareness program implemented.
+Recent analyses of avoidable safety related incidents show that attention to safety tends to gradually slip over time when there is no recurring awareness program implemented.
 Without bad intentions, employees develop a perceived sense of safety which is no longer related to the actual risks and their responsibility to execute safety measures.
-What starts with minor variances quickly grows into chains of lack of attention.
+What starts with minor variances quickly grows into potentially dangerous chains of lack of attention.

 Whatever you do, do it safe!